openstack-archive/puppet-pacemaker/README.md

 ## pacemaker_property

-This tiny type can the the cluster-wide properties.
+This tiny type can the cluster-wide properties.

 ### parameters